blockhead123/image-gallery-threejs/README.md

 =====================

   Threejs based Gallery/Slider Plugin for JQuery.
   This was forked from djankey's "WebGL Carousel  - Three.js" http://jsdo.it/djankey/carousel_webgl it didn't have jquery handling on it as well as better handling of controls for customization.
+Works well on IOS ipad and iphone aswell ad desktop PCS.

 Required Libraries:
 -------